-Say you are looking at a 1,500-square foot home that is listed for $150,000.
-The price per square foot is $100.
-Maybe the home next door is 2,000 square feet, and it is listed at $185,000.
+Square foot pricing can be a shifty concept that doesn't always mean what you might think it does.
+You might be looking at a 1,500-square-foot home that's listed for $150,000.
+The price per square foot would be $100.
+The home next door is 2,000 square feet, and it's listed at $185,000.
 The price per square foot of the larger home is $92.50.
-Which is a better buy?
-(Don't worry, it's a trick question.)

-Average (Mean) Price per Square Foot
+Average Price Per Square Foot

-For example, say three homes sold on Broadway for $200,000 each.
-Property A was 1,000 square feet, and Properties B and C two were $1,200 square feet.
+For example, three homes sold on Broadway for $200,000 each.
+Property A was 1,000 square feet, while Properties B and C were 1,200 square feet.
 Two more homes sold a block away.
 Property D was $180,000 and 1,200 square feet, while Property E was $585,000 and 2,100 square feet.
-There is a big discrepancy between homes that are 1,000 square feet and homes more than twice that size, but that's how averages and medians are calculated.

 - Property A sold at $200 per square foot.

 - Property B sold at $167 per square foot.

 - Property C sold at $167 per square foot.

 - Property D sold at $150 per square foot.